ryu1kn/csv-writer/README.md

   * header `<Array<{id, title}|string>>`

-      Array of objects (`id` and `title` properties) or strings (field IDs).
+      Array of objects (`id` and `title` properties) or strings (field IDs). objects `id` could be reference to a nested object property by specify the path to it seperated by `.` dots.
       A header line will be written to the file only if given as an array of objects.

   * encoding `<string>` (optional)